microsoft/FluidFramework/docs/content/docs/data-structures/map.md

 ### Using FluidContainer

-The `FluidContainer` provides us with a container schema for defining which DDSes we would like to load from it.
+The `FluidContainer` provides us with a container schema for defining which DDSes you would like to load from it.
 It provides two separate fields for establishing an initial roster of objects and dynamically creating new ones.
 For general guidance on using the `ContainerSchema`, please see [here]({{< relref "data-modeling.md" >}}) and for guidance on how to create/load a container using a service-specific client, please see [here]({{< relref "containers.md#creating--loading" >}}).

-Let's take a look at how we would specifically use the `ContainerSchema` for `SharedMap`.
+Let's take a look at how you would specifically use the `ContainerSchema` for `SharedMap`.

-The following example loads a `SharedMap` as part of the initial roster of objects we have available in the container.
+The following example loads a `SharedMap` as part of the initial roster of objects you have available in the container.

 ```javascript
 const schema = {